jaiswalvik/AISearchMethods/README.md

 Second line: an integer N, number of cities.
 Next N lines: each line contains 2D coordinates.
-Next N lines: each line contains N distance values,

-i.e., distance to k

-th city from each city.
+Next N lines: each line contains N distance values, i.e., distance to kth city from each city.
 The coordinates and distances are space separated list of floating-point numbers.
 Use the coordinates for display.